Hunter-Open-Source-Club/syllabi/README.md

 The site can currently be found at [syllabi.hunterosc.org](http://syllabi.hunterosc.org).

-If you have any syllabi to send in, please send us a pull request following the directions in the [Adding New Syllabi](#adding-new-syllabi) section.
+If you have any syllabi to send in, please take a look at the [Adding New Syllabi](#adding-new-syllabi) section :-).

 ## Missing Syllabi